4 Major Scales and Keys

 - Look at the last lowest note.

-In Example 4.6.4, all four steps point to B-flat major.
-Using the first lowest note and the last lowest notes are not always reliable, but are more dependable when put together with the other steps.
+In Example 4.6.4, all four steps point to B flat major.
+Using the first lowest note and the last lowest notes is not always reliable, but they become more dependable when combined with the other steps.

 Directions: